Some interesting articles about Steadicams

 Answer: Not usually.
 The Steadicam monitors are much sharper than they

-to judge focus but more often than not (and always on film) he'll go
+operator to judge focus but more often than not (and always on film)

 off marks on the remote focus unit which will have been calibrated to